brightcove/videojs-vr/README.md

 #### localhost:3000/dev.html

-Local files only (does not include Brightcove files or CSS)
+Local files only (does not include Brightcove files or CSS).
+Uses a local video, so works on all browsers.

 #### localhost:3000/